Saturday, June 7, 2025

 Cowboy Meatballs Smothered in Enchilada Sauce

-These Tex-Mex meatballs are a weeknight lifesaver - tender ground chicken meatballs swimming in rich enchilada sauce.
+These Tex-Mex meatballs are a weeknight lifesaver - tender ground chicken meatballs in enchilada sauce.
 I love using ground chicken because it's lighter but still satisfying, and you can absolutely use canned enchilada sauce when you're short on time or make your own when you want to go all out.
+See my recipe for enchilada sauce.

 Ingredients: